-Filming takes place in Hawaii for over six months of the year and the cast and crew are spotted regularly across the island of Oahu.
+Filming takes place in Hawaii over six months of the year, and the cast and crew are spotted regularly across the island of Oahu.

-As we look at the new series, it is fun to look back at the original series which ran from 1968 to 1980 on CBS and then look at the new series, seeing where the two series are different, but how, in many ways, they remain consistent with each other.
+As you watch the new series, it's interesting to look back at the original series, which ran from 1968 to 1980 on CBS, and then look at the new series, seeing where the two versions are different, but how in many ways they are consistent with each other.

-The show featured a fictional state police unit run by Detective Steve McGarrett, played by actor Jack Lord.
-(Hawaii has no state police force.)
-The name of the television series derives from the fact that Hawaii was the 50th state to join the United States.
-The force was led by former U.S. naval officer Steve McGarrett (played by Jack Lord), who was appointed by the governor, Paul Jameson.
-McGarrett and his team assisted local police as needed but also pursued international secret agents, criminals, and Mafia syndicates plaguing the Hawaiian Islands.
+Then: The show featured a fictional state police unit run by Detective Steve McGarrett (Hawaii has no state police force.)
+The name of the television series derives from the fact that Hawaii was the 50th state to join the Union.
+McGarrett was appointed by the governor of Hawaii.
+McGarrett and his team assisted local police as needed but also pursued international secret agents, criminals, and Mafiosos plaguing the Hawaiian Islands.

-In this contemporary version, a new elite federalized task force is formed with a mission to tackle crime in the Aloha State.
-Detective Steve McGarrett, a decorated U.S. Navy lieutenant commander turned cop, returns to Oahu to investigate his father's murder (presumably the original Steve McGarrett) and stays after Hawaii's governor persuades him to head up the new team: his rules, her backing, no red tape and full blanket immunity to hunt down the biggest "game" in town.
+Now: In the contemporary version, a new elite federalized task force is formed with a mission to tackle crime in the Aloha State.
+Detective Steve McGarrett, a decorated U.S. Navy lieutenant commander turned cop, returns to Oahu to investigate his father's murder (presumably the original Steve McGarrett) and stays after Hawaii's governor persuades him to head up the new team: his rules, her backing, no red tape, and full blanket immunity to hunt down the biggest "game" in town.

-In 1968, the actual governor of Hawaii was John A. Burns, a Democrat, who served from 1962-1974.
+Then: In 1968, the actual governor of Hawaii was John A. Burns, a Democrat, who served from 1962 to 1974.
 Burns was 58 years old when the show premiered in 1968.
-The role of the Governor Paul Jameson was played by actor Richard Denning who was 53 years old when the series premiered.
+The role of the governor, Paul Jameson, was played by actor Richard Denning, who was 53 years old when the series premiered.

-The governor of Hawaii when the show premiered in 2010 was Linda Lingle, a Republican, who served since 2002.
+Now: The governor of Hawaii when the show premiered in 2010 was Linda Lingle, a Republican, who was first elected in 2002.

-Originally an up-tempo, acoustic version of the theme song was considered and even recorded for the new Hawaii Five-0, but this was rejected after uproar from fans of the original.
-The song was subsequently re-recorded using many of the original musicians and it is that re-recording which is used for the new series.
+Now: Originally, an up-tempo, acoustic version of the theme song was considered and even recorded for the new series, but this was rejected after an uproar from fans of the original.
+The song was subsequently re-recorded using many of the original musicians, and that re-recording is used for the new series.

 Opening Title Sequence

-The original series opening title sequence begins a scene of the high North Shore surf followed by a fast zoom-in to the top balcony of the Ilikai Hotel where Steve McGarrett turns to face the camera, followed by many quick-cuts and freeze-frames of Hawaiian scenery, and Hawaiian-Chinese-Caucasian model Elizabeth Malamalamaokalani Logue turning to face the camera.
+Then: The original series opening title sequence begins with a scene of the high North Shore surf followed by a fast zoom-in to the top balcony of the Ilikai Hotel, where McGarrett turns to face the camera, followed by many quick-cuts and freeze-frames of Hawaiian scenery and Hawaiian-Chinese-Caucasian model Elizabeth Malamalamaokalani Logue turning to face the camera.

-The new opening title sequence include the re-recorded version of the original theme music as well as many short clips from the original title sequence interspersed with clips of the new actors.
-Steve McGarrett will once again be seen on the top balcony of the Ilikai Hotel.
-Additional Hawaii landmarks seen in the new title sequence include: the big North Shore waves, Aloha Tower, The Honolulu Memorial and Statue of Columbia at the National Memorial Cemetery of the Pacific, the King Kamehameha Statue in front of Ali'iolani Hale in Honolulu, Kualoa Ranch (where much of Lost was filmed), a Waikiki sunset, Diamond Head, and Honolulu International Airport.
+Now: The new opening title sequence includes the re-recorded version of the original theme music as well as many short clips from the original title sequence interspersed with clips of the new actors.
+McGarrett is once again seen on the top balcony of the Ilikai Hotel.
+Additional Hawaii landmarks seen in the new title sequence include the big North Shore waves, Aloha Tower, the Honolulu Memorial and Statue of Columbia at the National Memorial Cemetery of the Pacific, the King Kamehameha Statue in front of Ali'iolani Hale in Honolulu, Kualoa Ranch (where much of "Lost" was filmed), a Waikiki sunset, Diamond Head, and Honolulu International Airport.

-Television in 2010 was much different than it was in 1968.
-Networks were and are today much less patient with shows, giving them scant little time to find an audience.
-Shows also tend to trend younger trying to appeal to a younger demographic.
+Television is significantly different now than it was in 1968.
+Networks now are much less patient with shows finding a footing and give them relatively little time to find an audience.
+Shows also tend to trend younger, trying to appeal to a younger demographic, than in 1968.

 Detective Steve McGarrett

-The role of Detective Steve McGarrett in the original was played by actor Jack Lord, a New York City native who came to love Hawaii.
-Lord remained in the islands following the series cancellation and died on Oahu in 1998.
+Then: The role of Detective Steve McGarrett in the original was played by actor Jack Lord, a New York City native who came to love Hawaii.
+Lord remained in the islands after the series cancellation and died on Oahu in 1998.
 He was 48 years old when the original series premiered.
-You can read our feature Jack Lord - A Look at the Man and His Relationship With Hawaii.

 Detective Danny "Danno" Williams

-Actor Scott Caan, who is also from Los Angeles assumed the role of Detective Danny "Danno" Williams in the new series.
-Caan has appeared in numerous movies, but is best known for his role as Scott Lavin in the TV series Entourage.
-Interestingly, Caan is also the son of a Hollywood icon, actor James Caan.
+Now: Actor Scott Caan, who is also from Los Angeles, assumed the role of Detective Danny "Danno" Williams in the new series.
+Caan has appeared in numerous movies but is best known for his role as Scott Lavin in the TV series "Entourage."
+Caan is also the son of a Hollywood icon, actor James Caan.
 Caan was 34 when the new series premiered in 2010.

 Detective Chin Ho Kelly

-South Korean born and New York and Pennsylvania raised, actor Daniel Dae Kim assumed the role of Detective Chin Ho Kelly in the new series.
-Kim is best known for his role as Jin Kwon in the hit TV series Lost.
-Kim was delighted to be able to remain in Hawaii following the end of Lost.
+Now: South Korean-born and New York and Pennsylvania-raised, actor Daniel Dae Kim assumed the role of Detective Chin Ho Kelly in the new series.
+Kim is best known for his role as Jin Kwon in the hit TV series "Lost."
+Kim was delighted to be able to remain in Hawaii after "Lost" ended.
 Kim was 42 years old when the new series premiered.

 Detective Kono/Kona Kalakaua

-In 1968 Detective Steve McGarrett cruised the streets of Honolulu in a black 1968 Mercury Parklane Brougham 4-door.
+Then: In 1968 McGarrett cruised the streets of Honolulu in a black 1968 Mercury Parklane Brougham 4-door.
 Much was made of how large the car was for Hawaii.
 The original car was destroyed in an episode in 1974 and replaced by a triple black 1974 Marquis Brougham 4-door hardtop.